OXE Marine AB distributor Diesel Outboards LLC confirmes order for more than 50 OXE300 from US government for deployment in Central America

 Spartan Corp is answering the US government call to support interdiction operations in Central America to stem the tide of illicit operations in the region.
 This undertaking demands dependable and powerful engines to meet the requirements of peacekeepers.
 Spartan Corp has chosen the OXE Diesel outboards to provide engines to meet the challenges of this austere environment to ensure the success of this critical work.

 - Warning!
-GuruFocus has detected 7 Warning Signs with OSTO:OXE.
+GuruFocus has detected 7 Warning Signs with OTCPK:CMMCF.
 Click here to check it out.

 "We are honored and thrilled to focus our experienced team on building a flagship sales and service operation as new OXE Diesel Dealers as part of the Diesel Outboards family in the Tampa Bay Area.
 Our team is ready to support the Government, Commercial, and private customers in the region."
 Jess Loban Founder / CEO of Spartan Corp.